3 Ways Companies Can Show Appreciation For Their Employees

-Every company wants hard-working and passionate employees, because those are the type of employees that throw themselves into their work and are proud to represent the company.
+Every company wants hard-working and passionate employees because those are the type of employees who throw themselves into their work and are proud to represent the company.
 However, with hard work comes stress.
 That's why it's nice to check in with employees from time to time and thank them for their efforts.

 These notes of appreciation don't have to be long.
 They could be written or emailed.